Pyrrus/android-peer-to-peer-chat/README.md

 ## Bugs
 * if using Android 2.1.
 It will not work.
 (Look in Setup)
 * Will sometime connect back when send text and missing the send text.
-* Newest Android verson like android 6. it will not display discovered devices list.

 ## Setup/Installation Requirements